Kirkjufellsfoss waterfall and Kirkjufell mountain, Snaefellsnes Peninsula, Iceland

 Day Day 11

-Return home (10 nights) or extra day in Reykjavik
+Return home (10 nights) or extra day in Reykjavík

 Two person relaxing at the harbour looking at Harpa.

 If you’re staying 11 nights, you have a full day ahead to enjoy Reykjavík at your own pace.
-Maybe take it slow—soak in a local geothermal spa, relax in one of the city’s parks, or simply wander and see where the streets take you.
-Find a cozy café to settle into, browse the shelves of a small local bookstore, or take a peaceful walk along the waterfront.
+Relax in one of the city’s parks, visit the Hallgrímskirkja church, or simply wander and see where the streets take you.
+Find a cozy café, browse the local boutiques, or take a peaceful walk along the waterfront.
+Round off your Iceland trip with a great dinner at one of the city’s many fantastic restaurants.

 Day Day 12